The Adventures of Superman on the Radio

 Choat began broadcasting at WNAC-Boston in 1928 and later starred in the major soap operas of the era.
 After the decline of radio, Helen Choat briefly worked in television and co-authored books about metaphysics.

 Joan Alexander, born Louise Abrass, voiced Lois Lane for over 1,600 episodes from June 9, 1940, until the series finale on March 1, 1951.
 Alexander was fired by Robert Maxwell after about three months, but she regained the role of Lois in a blind audition.
-Alexander had studied acting in Europe under the tutelage of renowned director Benno Schneider.
+Alexander had studied acting in Europe under renowned director Benno Schneider.
 She took her stage name after actress Joan Crawford.

 Joan Alexander also provided the voice of Lois Lane for the Fleischer and Famous Studios cartoons from 1941–1943.
 She would reprise the role in 1966 for one season of The New Adventures of Superman animated series.
 Alexander later expressed disappointment about being remembered for Lois Lane instead of major productions by Shakespeare or Shaw.